Soviet Bus Stops on the road from Bishkek to Issyk-Kul

 • 42°52’24.8″N 74°45’59.5″E: A commemorative stop marking the “60 Years of Soviet Kyrgyzstan,” its blue and white design standing out along the road.

-• 42°52’09.3″N 74°44’18.2″E: This stop showcases a group of people engaging in sports, with the iconic hammer and sickle symbol adding a touch of Soviet symbolism.
+• 42°52’09.3″N 74°44’18.2″E: This stop showcases a group of people engaging in sports, with the iconic hammer and sickle symbol at the bottom -adding a touch of communist symbolism.

 • 42°52’16.2″N 74°43’35.8″E: Featuring a farming scene, this stop highlights Soviet agricultural pride with imagery of a person holding a bundle of wheat.